top of page

 In order to be eligible for CEs, you must attend all Main Stage Presentations on all days of this event, live and in real time.

-If you are attending virtually, you must attend all sessions on all days with your camera ON for the full duration of each presentation.
+If you are attending virtually, you must attend all sessions on all days with your name displayed the full duration of each presentation.

 For questions about receiving your Certificate of Attendance for this event, contact Polyvagal Institute at info@polyvagal.org